mac-comp127/units-and-coins/README.md

 That can work!
 But…ouch.
 Because `convertToCash` has such repetitive code, we are going to have to make that change over and over and over.
 And if we mess up even once, it could create an insidious bug that is hard to find — just like in part 2b.

 A better approach: don’t do that!
-Instead, we will do the following:
+Instead, we will do the following (Not now!
+This is a preview!):

 - **Refactor** the existing code to remove the repetition.
 It will still use `double`, still do exactly what it does, but it will become much more concise, and much easier to make this change.
 - Add a test that for $0.29.
 Make sure it fails as expected.